RobHolme/vscode-hl7tools/README.md

 `"hl7tools.MaxLinesForFieldDescriptions"`

 ### Field highlighting
-This prompts for a HL7 field location (e.g. PID-3), or partial field description (e.g. name).
+This command prompts for a HL7 field location (e.g. PID-3), or partial field description (e.g. name).
 The corresponding field(s) are then highlighted in the editor.
 The field highlighting will be applied to other HL7 messages when they become the active document.
 The background colour applied to highlighted fields can be configured via the user preference "hl7tools.highlightBackgroundColor".
 This preference requires a RGBA colour value, specified as: rgba(red, green, blue, alpha).
 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

 * Press F1 --> HL7 Tools: Highlight Field